Nevada Nanny Tax Rules

 But if that sounds like too much, Poppins can take care of all these filings for $45 a month!
 We gather all the information we need from you during signup, generate your forms through our system, make all the appropriate tax calculations, and submit everything on your behalf.

 The Nevada minimum wage is $10.50 per hour or $9.50 per hour for employers who offer qualifying health benefits.
 The minimum wage will increase to $11.25 and $10.25 per hour, respectively, on July 1, 2023.
+On July 1, 2024, Nevada will have a single minimum wage of $12 per hour.
 Household employees should be paid for all working hours, including sleeping and meal times if they are required to be on duty.

 Household employers in Nevada must pay overtime at 1.5 times the regular rate of pay after 40 hours of work in a workweek or more than 8 hours in a day (unless the employee’s scheduled shift is for example 10 hours/day for four calendar days within any scheduled week of work).
 If your employee lives in your home, you may have an agreement in writing to not pay overtime.
 Otherwise, even live-in employees are entitled to overtime.